CelloCorgi/ICSE_fNIRS2021/README.md

 ## Relating Reading, Visualization, and Coding for New Programmers: A Neuroimaging Study

-This repository contains materials relating to the ICSE 2021 paer: *Relating Reading, Visualization, and Coding for New Programmers: A Neuroimaging Study*
+This repository contains materials relating to the ICSE 2021 paper: *Relating Reading, Visualization, and Coding for New Programmers: A Neuroimaging Study*

 ### Paper Abstract: